French Dragoons Organisation

 Originally the French dragoons were called carabins or argoulets and attached to light horse companies.
 Louis XIII officially created the dragoons unit in 1635.

 Usually, dragoon regiments were deployed on the wings of the army positions, in advanced positions or to cover the progression of headquarters.
 During battles, because of their great mobility, they were used as a mounted infantry reserve.
 When mounted, dragoons served as cavalry; when dismounted, as infantry.

 At the beginning of the War of the Spanish Succession, the French army counted 23 dragoon regiments, but 9 of these regiments had only 1 cadre company.
 In 1701, 8 of the regiments, which counted a single company, were brought to full strength.
 In 1702, 8 new dragoon regiments were raised, bringing the number of regiments at full strength to 30.
 In 1705, 3 new dragoon regiments were raised and the last regiment counting a single company was brought to full strength.
 In 1708, 1 new regiment was raised, bringing the total number of dragoon regiments to 35.
 In 1713 and 1714, at the end of the war, 21 regiments were disbanded.

 Composition and Organisation

-The regulations of August 18 1755 and June 1st 1756 organised each dragoon regiment in 4 squadrons of 172 men for a total strength of 688 men including officers but excluding the regimental staff.
+Each dragoon regiment was organised in 3 squadrons for a total strength of 300 to 450 men including officers but excluding the regimental staff.